NCC building class

 NCC Class 7 Open Carpark

-What is NCC Class 8 building?
+What is an NCC Class 8 building?

-Examples of NCC class 8 building
+Examples of an NCC Class 8 building

 • Laboratory